-The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Philadelphia Area Office and The American Mushroom Institute continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and The American Mushroom Institute (herein after referred to as 'Participants') hereby renew the Alliance signed September 28, 2007, last renewed February 16, 2012, with a continued emphasis on the development and maintenance of Safety and Health Programs geared towards the mushroom growing industry.
-The Participants are committed to providing the American Mushroom Institute members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and develop and implement effective safety and health programs and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
-Through the Alliance, the Participants will continue to address amputations, chemicals, electrical and falls, and other physical hazards.
-In renewing this Alliance, the Participants recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Philadelphia Area Office and The American Mushroom Institute (AMI) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
+To that end, OSHA and AMI (herein after referred to as 'Participants') hereby renew the Alliance signed September 28, 2007, and renewed September 27, 2014, with a continued emphasis on the development and maintenance of Safety and Health Programs geared towards the mushroom growing industry.
+The Participants are committed to providing AMI members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
+Through the Alliance, the Participants will continue to address physical hazards including but not limited to amputations, chemicals, electrical shocks, and falls.

 Raising Awareness of OSHA's Rulemaking and Enforcement Initiatives

 The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives, as resources permit:

 - To share information on OSHA's National/Regional/Local Emphasis Programs, Regulatory Agenda, and opportunities to participate in the rulemaking process.

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.